Preparing for the Pacific Crest Trail (easily the greatest physical undertaking of one’s life) can seem like an impossible task.

 To tell the truth, I did take some hikes, and the occasional long walk on a steeply graded treadmill, but it is nothing that anyone would even begin to consider an honest effort at physical preparation (it was more so I could say to people I met, “yeah, I did some training”).

-According to the PCT thru-hiker survey many hikers said they would have focused on training physically before the trail, but I suspect the lot of them were either in objectively terrible shape, or had no real experience with the sort of strain associated with the PCT.
+According to the PCT Hiker Survey, many hikers said they would have focused on training physically before the trail, but I suspect a lot of them were either in objectively terrible shape or had no real experience with the sort of strain associated with the PCT.

 Of course, no PCT “guidebook” is going to tell you to not do any physical preparation, as we learned, guidebooks suck, and so long as you are in reasonably good health and shape, then the PCT can be done.
 And you should do it.